fwip/mtg_pronouns/reworded_cards.md

 **Artifact**

-Whenever an opponent casts a creature spell, they loses 2 life unless they pays {2}.
+Whenever an opponent casts a creature spell, that player loses 2 life unless they pay {2}.

 Isperia the Inscrutable 1WWUU
 ---------------